HaraPay/HaraPay/README.md

 #### What Makes HaraPay Unique?

 HaraPay is a game-changer, seamlessly integrating with existing protocols and tools to offer a straightforward and user-friendly interface for cryptocurrency and fiat transactions.
 Instead of navigating multiple platforms to perform a single transaction, HaraPay provides an all-in-one solution.
 With HaraPay, managing your finances becomes as simple as dialing a short code on your mobile device.

-#### Future Innovations:

-- Crypto Debirt Card: Enable users to spend crypto directly from their HaraPay wallets
-- Virtual Debit Cards: Provide a virtual card for online transactions.
-- Crypto Debirt Card: Enable users to spend crypto directly from their HaraPay wallets
-- International Card Support:Enable card services to be used globally.

 #### Key Features: